Orton-Gillingham Associate Training

 The Associate Level Training Course provides an excellent foundation of core concepts for anyone who teaches reading and written language skills at any grade level, but especially for those teaching students who struggle with dyslexia or reading and written language disorders.
 Our training programs are approved by the International Dyslexia Association and the Orton-Gillingham Academy.

 Associate Level Training Course

 The Associate Level training is an intensive, 60 to 70-hour two-week course.
 It is designed for teachers and professionals with a minimum of a bachelor's degree who intend to work with students in small group remediation or in one-on-one tutorials.
 It is also appropriate for general education teachers who would like more complete understanding of the structure of language and multisensory instruction techniques for whole class teaching.
-This summer, we are offering two sessions: June 1-12 and June 15-26.
+This summer, we are offering a session on June 7 - 18, 2021.
 The cost for the course, including materials, is $1,700.
 Currently, the course will be offered in a virtual format.
 If we are able to transition to an in-person training, it will be held in the Middle School Library, which is located on the Drake Campus.

 Course Topics include:

 - The nature of dyslexia and reading problems

 - Introduction to and practice in lesson planning and delivery

 - Structure and History of the English Language

 - An introduction to Advanced Decoding and Morphology